phweyland/dt-plugins/README.md

 set master: apply darktable|group|master tag to selected images

-group to master: group seach selected image with its master image. a master image is recognized as follow:
+group to master: group each selected image with its master image. a master image is recognized as follow:
     - belongs to parent folder of selected image
     - tagged as darktable|group|master